evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

 ---
-title: 'Porting Chicory to Android: A Hitchhiker’s Guide to Lower-Level Android Development'
+title: 'Wasm the Hard Way: Porting the Chicory Compiler to Android'
 author: 'Edoardo Vacchi'
 date: 2025-06-20
 tags: [Android, Chicory, WebAssembly]
 ---

-If you are interested in Wasm and Java, you might have heard about [Chicory](https://chicory.dev), a pure-Java Wasm runtime.
-Ever since I started working at [Dylibso](https://dylibso.com), I have been contributing to the project.
+I am resurrecting my old ["Wasm the Hard Way"](/tags/wasm/) series with a some fresh new content about a recent project I have been working on: porting the [Chicory](https://chicory.dev) Wasm compiler to Android.

 [Extism](https://extism.org) is Dylibso's family of open-source projects to develop and host WebAssembly (Wasm) plugins.
 Going forward, we believe the [Chicory SDK][chicory-sdk] is a solid foundation for running Wasm modules in Java applications, making it our default Wasm runtime for Extism on the Java platform.
 We're putting our money where our mouth is: the [mcpx4j][mcpx4j] library for running [mcp.run servlets][mcp-run] is built on top of the Chicory SDK.